Pumpkin Cardamom Bread

 A slice of this toasted with almond butter and my raspberry pear jam is a really good way to start back on the right path.
 No sugar in my jam, I can sip my tea with this and think of the upcoming holidays.
 Are you excited?!?

 I changed the spices up a bit when I made this recipe.
-(Link for the recipe is at the end of this post.)
 In addition to the salt, I spiced it with 1 tsp. cardamom, 1/4 tsp. ginger, 1/4 tsp. cinnamon and 1/8 tsp. nutmeg.
-As for me, I ended up using more flour than the approximate amount in the recipe.
-Since the dough for a full batch makes two loaves, I like to bake one loaf of bread and do a little something that I like even more with the other half.
-Wanna see?
+As for me, I had to adjust the dough by adding more flour.

 I want to send out a huge thank you to my friends at Twelve Loaves along with Lora, Renee, and everyone that makes the group possible for us to bake with new themes every month.
 Thank you so much.